radio3-network/BluemchenOS/app-template.md

 It is mandatory to include a "en_US.json" inside the app to permit a common language available as reference for other translations.

+### Versions folder [./versions/]

+Since each app can be a dependency to other apps, some apps will primarily become library apps to be used as support for others.
+When an app requires a specific version of a dependency and another app requires another specific version of the dependency there is a clash of incompatibility.
+To address this topic when it occurs it is possible to include a folder with multiple versions of the same app/dependency.

+For example:
++ 1.0.0
++ 1.0.1
++ 1.0.2
++ 2.0.4

+These folders contain a copy of the app for a specific version.
+On the base folder is always placed the most recent version of the app.
+When an app specifies a dependency then the operating system will install the specified version and place a copy on the versions folder to assure that it will remain always available.

+Limitations of this method:
++ ./data/ and ./temp/ folder are version specific, there is no shared data between versions
++ ./data/ is duplicated across each version and might use cause impact on disk storage

+Dependencies should have these limitations in mind when being designed by authors to reduce duplication and waste of disk space.
+In the case of data that can be safely shared/used across different versions, please use the ./share folder for that purpose.

+### Share folder [./share]

+This is an **optional** folder for sharing data across multiple versions of the same app/dependency.

 ### Temp folder [./temp]

 A folder for placing temporary files that are meant to be deleted from time to time.
 For example, cache files or files/databases downloaded temporarily from the network.
 This folder is optional, only required if needed for the app operation and can be created/deleted on runtime by the app.